oils-for-unix/oils/doc/ysh-faq.md

 ## What's the difference `myvar`, `$myvar`, and `"$myvar"` ?

-Oil is more like Python/JavaScript rather than PHP/Perl, so it doesn't use the `$` sigil as much.
+YSH is more like Python/JavaScript rather than PHP/Perl, so it doesn't use the `$` sigil as much.

 Never use `$` on the left-hand side: